snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 BigQuery has a unique combination of features and characteristics that makes it a perfect addition to a growing list of storage targets supported by Snowplow:

+* **Elastic compute** - BigQuery scales elastically, making it performant to run very computationally intensive queries
 * **Real-time ingestion** - with Snowplow loading into BigQuery we can sink tremendous volumes of data and query it with subsecond delays.
 This makes BigQuery appealing for such use cases as fraud-detection or real-time recommendations engines
 * **Fully managed** - unlike with say Amazon Redshift, you don't need to worry about warehouse maintainance, such as `VACUUM`ing or cluster scaling - our test pipelines have been handling tens of millions records per day without any disruption
 * **Support for semi-structured data** - Google BigQuery has support for `STRUCT`s (JSON objects) and `REPEATED` elements (arrays), and enforces statically known structures for these entities, so that all queries are type-checked
-* **On-demand pricing model** - with BigQuery you pay only for scanned rows, which combined with an appropriate [partitioning][partitioning] strategy can make BigQuery an extremely cheap solution in a big variety of use cases
+* **On-demand pricing model** - with BigQuery you pay only for scanned rows.
+This makes BigQuery a better suited data store than Redshift for users who want to warehouse very large volumes of data
-* **Extensive ecosystem** - as one of the most popular analytics warehouses, BigQuery already has a wide [range of integrations][bigquery-transfer], support for various [public datasets][bigquery-public-datasets] and growing list of [partners][bigquery-partners]
+* **Extensive ecosystem** - as one of the most popular analytics warehouses, BigQuery already has a wide [range of integrations][bigquery-transfer], support for various [public datasets][bigquery-public-datasets] and growing list of [partners][bigquery-partners].
+In particular, many Google services, including Campaign Manager (formerly DoubleClick), Ad Manager and Youtube, support exporting data directly into BigQuery, where it is now possible to join that data with Snowplow data

 <h2 id="loader">3.
 Snowplow BigQuery Loader</h2>

 <h3 id="loader-overview">3.1.
 Overview</h3>

-We're excited with the BigQuery Loader to take onboard the lessons we have learnt from support Amazon Redshift and Snowflake DB in the preceding years.
+We have been able to apply lessons learnt building loaders for Redshift and SnowflakeDB and apply them to the BigQuery Loader.

-For example, the BigQuery Loader supports automatic table mutation based on incoming self-describing events and contexts.
-Just make sure to upload your new JSON Schema to your Iglu registry, then start sending events with this schema - the BigQuery Loader will create the corresponding column inside your BigQuery events table automatically.
+For example, the BigQuery Loader  automatically updates table definitions in BigQuery when events and entities (i.e. contexts) are received with new schema versions.
+Simply ensure that any new schema versions have been uploaded your Iglu registry, then start sending events with this schema: the BigQuery Loader will create the corresponding additional column inside your BigQuery events table automatically.

 It was also great to integrate with BigQuery's expressive SQL type system.
 To keep our event data as structured as possible, in BigQuery each self-describing schema is mapped to a `STRUCT` column, reflecting all its properties.
-This also works with any kind of nested structure, including deeply nested arrays - meaning that we can represent each shredded type can be represented as a separate column, not a separate table as we have to use in Redshift.
+This also works with any kind of nested structure, including deeply nested arrays - any shredded type can be represented as a separate column, not a separate table as we have to use in Redshift.

 These two features are powered by our Iglu schema technology, which as of [R10 Tiflis][iglu-r10] includes a full-featured BigQuery DDL abstract syntax tree and support for JSON Schema to BigQuery DDL generation.

 <h3 id="loader-architecture">3.2.
 Architecture</h3>

 Unlike existing Loaders, the BigQuery Loader's architecture is entirely real-time and designed for unbounded data streams.
 It does not use cloud/blob storage to stage the data, and it makes no assumptions about data volumes.
-As with the other components of Snowplow GCP pipeline, the Loader exclusively uses Cloud PubSub topics in order to read enriched events, sink bad rows and handle all related tasks.
+As with the other components of Snowplow GCP pipeline, the Loader exclusively uses Cloud Pub/Sub topics in order to read enriched events, sink bad rows and handle all related tasks.

 The Snowplow BigQuery Loader consists of two applications: